mittwald/cli/README.md

 DESCRIPTION
   Reset context values

-  The context allows you reset any persistent values for common parameters that you've previously set with 'context set'.
+  This command resets any values for common parameters that you've previously set with 'context set'.
 ```

 ## `mw context set`